Google Analytics 4 (GA4) is here! That means it’s time to add Google Analytics 4 to WordPress.

 After that, you’ll need to pick a profile to complete the connection.
 If you have multiple websites connected to your Google Analytics account, then you’ll need to choose the right website property here.

-Choose your profile, and then click the ‘Complete Connection’ button.
+Choose your property, and then click the ‘Complete Connection’ button.

 After that, it’ll finalize the authentication process in a few seconds, and then take you back to your MonsterInsights setup page.